 2. What are the best defenses to Penal Code 184.4 PC?

-Our defense attorneys advise clients that there are three effective defenses to allegations of making a false report of a fire.
-These are the accused showing that he/she:
+Our defense attorneys advise that there are three effective defenses to allegations of making a false report of a fire.
+These are showing that you:

 - did not act willfully,